anan44/it-starts-with-clojure/materials/4-state-in-clojure/4-terminal-interface.md

 so we won't be using this exact interface in our shopping-list.
 But we will be building something very similar.

+**WARNING:** If you are using VSCode with Calva, please do not enter the code below into your editor.
+It may [break Calva Jack-In ](https://github.com/BetterThanTomorrow/calva/issues/377).

-So we will have loop,
+So we will have `loop`,
 where the bind value is read-line
 (yes this is totally possible, we can bind value to output of a function).